Overview of refacing cabinets

-Three Simple Steps to Transform Your Kitchen Cabinets
+Three Simple Steps to Transform Your Kitchen Cabinets: Reface Cabinets

-Refacing your cabinets is a great way to give your kitchen a new look with a minimum of mess and inconvenience.
-In a nutshell, here’s what you’ll do:
+Refacing cabinets is a great way to give your kitchen a new look with a minimum of mess and inconvenience.
+In a nutshell, here’s how to reface cabinets:

 1. Remove the doors and drawers and cover the front edges of the cabinets with peel-and-stick wood veneer.